-The Right wants to talk openly about fascist ideas like poor people dying for the stock market and normalizing neo-Nazism.
-Let’s talk openly about white privilege and the oligarchs’ fragile insecurities instead.
+The Right wants to talk about fascist ideas like poor people dying for the stock market and normalizing neo-Nazism.
+Let’s talk about white privilege and the oligarchs’ fragile insecurities instead.

 The first time I saw the phrase “saying the quiet parts out loud,” I tripped.